 Important: You could choose an all-in-one tool and grow into it.
 The go-to would probably be like a Buffer or SproutSocial.

-Bonus Research: Here are 11 more tips to choosing the best social tools.
+Bonus Research: Here are more tips for choosing the best social tools.

 “However beautiful the strategy, you should occasionally look at the results.” — Winston Churchill